-The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund, and where the assets of the Fund fall below that level to consider what action is required.
+The SEGC Board's policy is broadly to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund, and where the assets of the Fund fall below that level to consider what action is required.
 This may include developing a plan to return the assets of the Fund to the minimum amount within a five-year timeframe.
 The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
-The minimum amount of the Fund is currently \$100 million.
+The minimum amount of the Fund is currently \$110 million, however the Board has not at this stage determined to raise a levy pursuant to Section 889J of the Corporations Act 2001.
 The minimum amount is subject to regular review with the assistance of independent professional advisers appointed by the Board of SEGC.

-The Board has an investment strategy in place to invest available financial assets, totalling \$103.550m at 30 June 2021 (30 June 2020: \$95.027m), into funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.
+The Board has an investment strategy in place to invest available financial assets, totalling \$103.023m at 30 June 2022 (30 June 2021: \$103.550m), into funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.